Tuvalu23/College-Admissions-Simulator/README.md

 **Student Profile:**
 Collects and displays user information, including name, GPA, essay strength, course rigor, extracurriculars, SAT, and ACT scores.

-Application Simulation:
+**Demographic Features:**
+(a) Select ethnicity
+(b) Choose income level
+(c) Indicate if a student is the first generation to attend college

+**Application Simulation:**
 Allows users to simulate the application process by answering questions and receiving admission chances for a list of colleges.

 **Random College Selection:**
 Option to randomly select colleges for application.

 **Recommended Colleges:**
-Recommends colleges based on simulated user statistics (GPA, SAT, ACT, course rigor, essay strength, extracurriculars).
+Recommends colleges based on simulated user statistics (GPA, SAT, ACT, course rigor, essay strength, extracurriculars, demographics).

 **Interview Simulation:**
 Simulates interview strengths for each school.